Table of contents

 Cloud data security threats can originate from different internal and external sources.
 However, we have covered the threat posed by misconfigurations.
 Companies must look for vicious insider threats and fair users abusing cloud data protection.
 Using stolen credentials by malicious actors, crypto mining, ransomware, and other malware and hacking tools are examples of external risks.

-Typically, insider threats or threats originating from compromised credentials are not identified until after a breach.
+Insider threats or threats from compromised credentials are not identified until after a breach.
 To identify the attacker at that moment, SOC teams must manually filter through logs.
 Setting up a baseline of analytics on user behavior, followed by ongoing behavior monitoring, can help spot any anomalies and notify SOC teams before any potential harm is done.

 2) Visibility

-It is challenging to gain insight into all resources, applications, and data across cloud environments.
-It includes their existing security and compliance state, in contrast to data centers.
+Gaining insight into all resources, applications, and data across cloud environments is challenging, as they include their existing security and compliance state, in contrast to data centers.
 CSPM security products allow consolidated, real-time visibility across cloud posture management environments by analyzing and normalizing various data sources and creating a thorough asset inventory.

-Cloud security poster management vendors monitor existing resources and evaluate and display security posture in a single location.
-And display it with graphics and tables that facilitate comprehension.
-Since members of security teams have experience in more than one public cloud condition, providing insight into several clouds in a single location is not only practical but also incredibly important.
+Cloud security poster management vendors monitor existing resources and evaluate and display security posture in a single location, using graphics and tables that facilitate comprehension.
+Since security team members have experience in more than one public cloud condition, providing insight into several clouds in a single location is practical and incredibly important.

 3) Compliance